sudorandom/kmcd.dev/content/posts/2024/working-with-protobuf-in-2024/index.md

 ### What's Missing?
 While this workflow gets the job done, it leaves a lot of room for improvement:

-- Error-Prone Manual Steps: The process often involves manual compilation and code generation, increasing the risk of human errors.
+- Error-Prone Build Steps: The process often involves manual compilation and code generation, increasing the risk of human errors.
 Most people introduce a `Makefile` or a bash script to handle calling `protoc`, but even this can be error-prone and difficult to maintain.
+Some believe this doesn't exist or some magical build system "handles it for you", but I assure you, [ it exists](https://github.com/openconfig/gnmi/blob/master/compile_protos.sh) and it's [not hard to find](https://github.com/search?q=protoc+language%3Abash&type=code) plenty of examples of this.
 - This workflow doesn't include a standardized way to handle protobuf dependencies.
 Traditionally, this involves the Makefile or bash script that I just mentioned to download protobufs from various online repositories or manually copying them between projects.
+This is bad, but the Protobuf/gRPC projects don't really give much guidance on how to reuse protobufs, so people have just done it themselves in wildly different ways.
-- Lack of Consistency: Without proper tooling, it's challenging to maintain consistent formatting and styling across multiple .proto files.
+- Lack of Consistency: Without proper tooling, it's challenging to maintain consistent formatting and styling across multiple `.proto` files.
 - Breaking Changes: Manually tracking changes to your protobufs and ensuring backward compatibility can be tedious and error-prone.
 - No Mocking or Prototyping: It takes a good amount of effort to make a gRPC service, even if you just want to use mock data.